pivot-access-ltd/bma-offline-docs/src/about-machines.md

 null
 ```

 Note that the immediate return is `Success`, but the machine-readable output is `null`.
 After executing this command on an already-deployed machine, you should find that the deployed machine was not affected by the `power-off` command, since the `power-type` was set to `manual`.
-This is an expected behavior.
+This is an expected behaviour.
 rad-end

 For a better understanding of these states and actions, see [Node statuses](/t/concepts-and-terms/785#heading--node-statuses) and [Machine actions](/t/concepts-and-terms/785#heading--machine-actions).